Berkeley-CS61B/website-fa23/materials/proj/proj2b/index.md

 {% include alert.html type="warning" content="
 Since this project will be using frequency for k != 0 (don't worry about it yet), we need to use the implementation from 2A to come up with frequencies with `NGramMap`.
 As mentioned above, we have provided you our `NGramMap` class and once you run `git pull skeleton main` you'll realize that `NGramMap.java` uses our `NGramMap` imported from the library.
-You don't need to worry about `TimeSeries.java` since it will just return a `TreeMap` for `NGramMap` to use.
 Please make sure that you have the correct library otherwise you won't be able to run your code.
 " %}